Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

 tags: Coffee
 ---

-I have been consuming drip coffee bags regularly for two years and I would like to rank them, occasionally.
+I have been consuming pour over coffee (from both roasted beans and drip bags) regularly for two years and now I would like to rank them.
 Drinking coffee is a personal experience, so I did some research and made a try to put everything into a numerical scale.

 There are two types of criteria: descriptive and evaluative.